 - 1. Select, recommend and agree the monitoring strategy for the Contractor. - 2.
-Monitor the preparation and implementation of the Health and Safety requirements the project - Monitor the ability of the Contractor to manage the preparation and submission of a Tender - 4.
-Monitor the ability of the Contractor to prepare and agree the Project Programme including the scheduling of sub-contractors. - Monitor the Contractor's ability to effectively manage the process for procurement of sub-contractors and suppliers in accordance with agreed procedures, including alling for tenders, evaluation of tenders, and award of sub-contracts and supplier agreements.
+Monitor the preparation and implementation of the Health and Safety requirements of the project - 3.
+Monitor the ability of the Contractor to manage the preparation and submission of a Tender - 4.
+Monitor the ability of the Contractor to prepare and agree the Project Programme including the scheduling of sub-contractors. - Monitor the Contractor's ability to effectively manage the process for procurement of subcontractors and suppliers in accordance with agreed procedures, including calling for tenders, evaluation of tenders, and award of sub-contracts and supplier agreements.

 - Monitoring strategy

-- List of properly appointed sub-contractors and suppliers
+- List of properly appointed sub-contractors and suppliers with suitable contracts

 - Schedule of Health and Safety requirements

 - Project programme